HanseulJo/COMBO/README.md

 * - "--payoff_seed": Random seed to fix payoff structure (contribution map), given '--interdependency_seed'.
 If not specified, it will be chosen randomly between 0 ~ 99.
 * - "--init_point_seed": Random seed to fix initial points (usually, 2 points), given '--interdependency_seed'.
 If not specified, it will be chosen randomly between 0 ~ 99.
 * - "--start_from_bottom": If you use this option, then the initial points will be changed into (usually, two of) states with the first several minimum fitness values.
+* - "--local_search": If you use this option, then every searching step (more exactly, acquisition optimizattion) will do a flip on single locus of previous state.
+(Since we choose 2 initial points, the first locus-flip is done for an initial point with less fitness value (closer-to-optimum).)

 * Removed arguments:
 * - "--lamda", "--random_seed_config"